Puara/puara-arduino/README.md

  ⚠️ Install [Arduino-LittleFS-Upload](https://github.com/earlephilhower/arduino-littlefs-upload) for filesystem uploading.

- ⚠️ ESP32 board library : Open **Boards Manager** icon in Arduino 2.0 IDE, type **esp32** in the Boars Manager **search bar** and install *esp32* by *Espressif Systems*.
+ ⚠️ ESP32 board library:
+ - Open **Boards Manager** icon in Arduino 2.0 IDE
+ - Type **esp32** in the Boards Manager **search bar**
+ - Install *esp32* by *Espressif Systems*.

- ⚠️ Partition size options : Select any options that offer minimal partition before building program.
+ ⚠️ Partition size options:
+ Select any options that offer minimal partition before building program.
 These options vary depending on board capabilities and can be found here : `/Tools/Partition Scheme/`.
  A common option is `Minimal SPIFFS` such as  : `/Tools/Partition Scheme/Minimal SPIFFS`.
  Warning, some boards simply do not have such options.

+ ⚠️ OSC and BLE Arduino Librairies: Some templates will require the installation of CNMAT's `OSC` or Arduino's `BLE` libraries.
+You can get these directly through the library manager in Arduino 2.0 IDE.

+---

 ## How to Use